Sladernimo/v-roleplay/README.md

 # Vortrex's Roleplay Resource

 ### Description
-This is Vortrex's Roleplay Resource
+This is Vortrex's Roleplay Resource.
+Originally created for [GTA Connected](https://gtaconnected.com/) but support for other multiplayer mods coming soon!

 ### Supported Games and Multiplayer Mods
 * GTA III (on [GTA Connected](https://gtaconnected.com/))